Profinite completions of topological operads: Profinite Reedy model structures

 \begin{proposition} A map $X \to Y$ is a weak equivalence in the model structure $\dProfS_R$ of \cref{theorem:Main-theorem-constructing-model-structures} if and only if for every $T$ in $\OmegaA$, the map $X(T) \to Y(T)$ is a weak equivalence in $\s\wh\Set_Q$. \end{proposition}

 \begin{proof} Recall that $X \to Y$ is a weak equivalence in $\dProfS_R$ if and only if

-is a weak equivalence for every lean dendroidal space $A$ which is fibrant in $\dSpace_R$.
+is a weak equivalence for every lean dendroidal space $A$ that is fibrant in $\dSpace_R$.
 If $K$ is a lean Kan complex, then the dendroidal space $R_TK$ obtained as the following right Kan extension

 is a Reedy fibrant lean dendroidal space.
 Since $\sHomKan(Z, R_TK) \cong \sHom(Z(T),K)$ for any dendroidal space $Z$, where $\sHom$ denotes the simplicial enrichment of $\s\wh\Set$, it follows that for every tree $T$ and every lean Kan complex $K$, the map